VyacheslavErl/TrabinichoBot/Readme.txt

-1. Watch Trabiniĉo Presentation.
+1. Watch a "Trabiniĉo Presentation".
+If you want to test:
-2. Put in main.py your Telegram and OpenWeather APIs.
+1. Put in main.py your Telegram and OpenWeather APIs.
-3. Launch and test if you need.
+2. Launch and test if you need.